 Most of the time when you go to the doctor for a lipids test they are worried about higher LDL or lower HDL levels.
 These are classically linked to cardiovascular disease risk.
-But triglycerides also play a causal role in heart disease.[ref]
+However, triglycerides also play a causal role in heart disease.[ref]

 People are starting to take note of triglyceride levels as a marker of metabolic syndrome.
 The defining factors for metabolic syndrome include abdominal obesity, high blood pressure, high blood sugar, low HDL, and high triglycerides.